antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

   --measurements build/tf-pruning.json
 ```

-Despite the fact, that Kenning CLI is capable of running commands in sequence (like `kenning optimize test [FLAGS]`), we suggest separating them to make sure performance measurements are more precise.
+Despite the fact, that the Kenning CLI is capable of running commands in sequence (like `kenning optimize test [FLAGS]`), we suggest separating them for more measurement precision.

-In order to compare model before and after pruning, report can be generated with the following command:
+In order to compare a model before and after pruning, you can generate a report using the following command:

 ```bash
 kenning report \